sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/jwt/README.md

 }
 ```

-[HS256](https://en.wikipedia.org/wiki/HMAC) is an algorithm for taking a string and creating a signature with it that's used to tell if the JWT was tampered with.
+[HS256](https://en.wikipedia.org/wiki/HMAC) is an algorithm for taking a string and creating a signature with it that's used to tell if a JWT has been tampered with.

 ### Payload

+FILL THIS OUT

 ### Signature

-What keeps a malicious user from examining their token in the browser:
+JWTs can be easily be read by users.
+What keeps a malicious user from examining their token in the browser, changing it to impersonate another user, and sending that to the server instead?
+For example, if a user's legitimate JWT is this:

 ```json
 {